View your shopping cart.

 More Info

-For over sixty years, readers of all ages have been enchanted by the magical realms, the epic battles between good and evil, and the unforgettable creatures of Narnia.
+For over seventy-five years, readers of all ages have been enchanted by the magical realms, the epic battles between good and evil, and the unforgettable creatures of Narnia.

-This box set includes all seven titles in The Chronicles of Narnia--The Magician's Nephew; The Lion, the Witch and the Wardrobe; The Horse and His Boy; Prince Caspian; The Voyage of the Dawn Treader; The Silver Chair; and The Last Battle--with interior black-and-white art by Pauline Baynes, the original illustrator.
+This box set includes all seven titles in the must-read The Chronicles of Narnia series--The Magician's Nephew; The Lion, the Witch and the Wardrobe; The Horse and His Boy; Prince Caspian; The Voyage of the Dawn Treader; The Silver Chair; and The Last Battle.

-A perfect gift for C. S. Lewis and classic fantasy novel fans, featuring handsome editions of all seven books in the beloved series.
+A perfect gift for C. S. Lewis and classic fantasy novel fans alike.

 COBWEB